marionbarker/OmniLoopMessageParser/README.md

 ## runAll.py

+When code has been modified to report an additional column (or to reorder the columns), archive and then delete output_master.csv

+Run python runAll.py

-When added output is desired, archive output_master.csv then run python runAll.py which applies processing and send output table for every file in the Loop Reports directory to a new output_master.csv
+This will apply new processing and send output table for every file in the Loop Reports directory to a new output_master.csv with updated header row.

 ## Main Code